-Check this box if you want to allow the wireless clients on your guest network to communicate with each other via methods such as network neighbors and Ping.
+Tick this checkbox if you want to allow the wireless clients on your guest network to communicate with each other via methods such as network neighbors and Ping.

-Allow guests to access my local network
+· Allow guests to access my local network

-Check this box if you want to allow the wireless clients on your guest network to communicate with the devices connected to your router's LAN ports or main network via methods such as network neighbors and Ping.
+Tick this checkbox if you want to allow the wireless clients on your guest network to communicate with the devices connected to your router's LAN ports or main network via methods such as network neighbors and Ping.